wtnwin111/interview/src/com/interview/flag/problems.md

     *HINT: n = 6 * K, and i in (K, 6*K), p = 1/6, the most interesting part is calculate C(i,n) = (i! * (n-i)!)/n!.
 Be careful factorial
     can be very large to use int or long present, can use BigInteger.*

+1. [Array] Given a sens of words, find the min distance of two given words.

 #Other